hprabh/azure-cleanroom-samples/README.md

 > [!TIP]
 > The samples take advantage of pre-calculated CCE policy fragments when computing the clean room policy.
 If desired, the policy can be computed afresh by setting the `securityPolicy` parameter to `generate` or `generate-debug`.
 Note that the command will take longer in this case as it invokes `az confcom acipolicygen` internally which takes 10-15 minutes to finish.

-## Accept ARM template, CCE policy and logging proposals
+## Accept ARM template, CCE policy and logging proposals (litware, fabrikam, contosso)
-Once the *ARM template* and *CCE policy* proposals are available in the consortium, the collaborating parties can validate and vote on these proposals.
+Once the *ARM template* and *CCE policy* proposals are available in the consortium, the collaborating parties validate and vote on these proposals.
 In these samples, we accept these proposals without any verification.

 ```powershell